 Executive Director: Joe O'Brien

-Joe O’Brien serves as the Political Director for the ELM-Action Fund.
+Joe O’Brien serves as the Executive Director for the ELM-Action Fund.
 Joe has more than 25 years of experience in government, electoral politics, issue advocacy, and community service.

 Early in his career Joe worked for community based organizations in New York City, Boston and Worcester on a wide range of issues, including youth development, community organizing and environmental action.
 Joe also helped lead the campaign finance reform organization Mass Voters for Clean Elections and later served as the Director of the Commonwealth Coalition.